JonathanWilbur/preql/documentation/names.md

 `Database`.
 This was done mostly out of my convenience as a developer, but it has the benefit of simplicity.
 For that matter, it just seems unwise for a database to have the same identifier as a character set or collation.

+## Object Identifiers

+Object Identifiers shall always be numeric dot-delimited format.
+In other words, characters other than number or periods shall never appear in an object identifier used by PreQL.
+All object identifiers shall be absolute, not relative.